 The water that seeps from the Blackwater River State Forest is as pure as it comes.
 It’s merely tinted with the tannins from roots and leaves of shoreline vegetation.

 Blackwater River offers opportunities for a variety of outdoor recreation.
 The river is one of the purest sand-bottom rivers in the nation, making this park a popular place for swimming, fishing, camping, and paddling.
 Shaded campsites are just a short walk from the river, and visitors can enjoy a picnic at a pavilion overlooking the river.

 Nature enthusiasts will enjoy strolling along trails through undisturbed natural communities.
 In 1980 the park was certified as a Registered State Natural Feature for possessing exceptional value in illustrating the natural history of Florida.

 Atlantic white cedars line the river, and one of them was recognized in 1982 as a Florida Champion tree, one of the largest and oldest of its species, located 15 miles northeast of Milton, off U.S. 90.

 Florida state parks are open from 8 a.m. until sundown 365 days a year.

-Heading East on I-10 exit 31 (Hwy 87N), 1/2 mile, right turn on Hwy 90E, 7 miles to town of Harold, Left turn onto Deaton Bridge Road, 3 miles to main gate.
-Heading West on I-10 exit 45 to town of Holt (blinking light).
-Left turn onto Hwy 90, Approximately 15 miles to the town of Harold, right turn on Deaton Bridge Road, 3 miles to main gate.
+Heading East on I-10 exit 31 (Hwy 87N), 1/2 mile, right turn on Hwy 90E, 7 miles to the town of Harold, Left turn onto Deaton Bridge Road, 3 miles to the main gate.
+Heading West on I-10 exit 45 in the city of Holt (blinking light).
+Left turn onto Hwy 90, Approximately 15 miles to the town of Harold, right turn on Deaton Bridge Road, 3 miles to the main gate.

 7720 Deaton Bridge Road